ubc-systopia/netshaper/README.md

           +--------------------------------------------------------------------------+
 ```
 Our implementation is specific
 to Ubuntu 22.04.
-For video server, we use Nginx 1.23.4.
+For the video server, we use Nginx 1.23.4.
-For transport protocol we use Microsoft implementation
+For transport protocol, we use Microsoft implementation
 of the QUIC protocol, MsQUIC 2.2.4.

 Each experiment contains a README file with the instructions to set up the server, configure it, and run the experiments.
 It also contains a config file to configure the parameters for the experiment.
 The current configuration is set to match the parameters used in the paper

-The experiments executed from the local machine and are managed through the client machine.
+The experiments are executed from the local machine and are managed through the client machine.
 Therefore, **the client machine should have the ability to SSH into the other machines** to start different stages of experiment and collect the result.